 • All majors attend an informational session to discuss the clearance process to register for the OTA Core Program Courses.

-• Will need to apply in OTACAS the fall prior to start of program (ex: fall 2024 for fall 2025 start date)
+• Will need to apply the fall prior to start of program (ex: fall 2024 for fall 2025 start date)

 Prerequisite Checkpoint 3